MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-classification-policy.md

 * If `IsEnabled` is set to `true` in the policy, the user-defined function is evaluated for every new request.
 * The user-defined function gives workload group context for the request for the full lifetime of the request.
 * The request is given the `default` workload group context in the following situations:
-    * The user-defined function returns an empty string, `default`, or the name of non-existent workload group
+  * The user-defined function returns an empty string, `default`, or the name of non-existent workload group.
   * The function fails for any reason.
 * Only one user-defined function can be designated at any given time.

 > [!IMPORTANT]
 > The request classification function will be evaluated for each request that runs on the cluster.
 > It is recommended to keep it as lightweight as possible, and not include heavy computations in it.
-> For example: Avoid having to evaluate many regular expressions as part of its execution.
+> For example, avoid having to evaluate many regular expressions as part of its execution.

 ### Requirements and limitations